kenahoo/RHadoop-Wiki/Home.md

 RHadoop consists of the following packages:

+* NEW! [[plyrmr]] - higher level plyr-like data processing for structured data, powered by rmr
 * [[rmr]] - functions providing Hadoop MapReduce functionality in R
 * [[rhdfs]] - functions providing file management of the HDFS from within R
 * [[rhbase]] - functions providing database management for the HBase distributed database from within R

 # More information about RHadoop